-1. Describe the District procedures, which ensure that, to the maximum extent appropriate, children with disabilities, including those in private institutions, are educated with non-disabled children, and that removal from the regular education environment only occurs when education in that setting with supplementary aids and services, cannot be achieved satisfactorily.
+- 1. Describe the District procedures, which ensure that, to the maximum extent appropriate, children with disabilities, including those in private institutions, are educated with non-disabled children, and that removal from the regular education environment only occurs when education in that setting with supplementary aids and services, cannot be achieved satisfactorily. - 2.
+Describe how the District is replicating successful programs, evidence-based models, and other PDE sponsored initiatives to enhance or expand the continuum of supports/services and education placement options available within the District to support students with disabilities access the general education curriculum in the least restrictive environment (LRE).
+(Provide information describing the manner in which the District utilizes site-based training, consultation and technical assistance opportunities available through PDE/PaTTAN, or other public or private agencies.)

-- 2. Describe how the District is replicating successful programs, evidence-based models, and other PDE sponsored initiatives to enhance or expand the continuum of supports/services and education placement options available within the District to support students with disabilities access the general education curriculum in the least restrictive environment (LRE).
-(Provide information describing the manner in which the District utilizes site-based training, consultation and technical assistance opportunities available through PDE/PaTTAN, or other public or private agencies.) - 3.
-Refer to and discuss the SPP targets and the district's percentages in the Indicator 5 section Educational Environments.
+3. Refer to and discuss the SPP targets and the district's percentages in the Indicator 5 section - Educational Environments.
 Also discuss the number of students placed out of the district and how those placements were determined to assure that LRE requirements are met.

-A comprehensive range of programs/services is available within the Redbank Valley School District, within neighboring districts or within multiple district programs operated by the Riverview Intermediate Unit 6.
+The Redbank Valley School District recognizes the need to maintain students within their Least Restrictive Environment opposed to transferring students to outside consortium classes provided by the local IU (Riverview Intermediate Unit 6).
+At this time, a comprehensive range of programs/services are available within the Redbank Valley School District, through neighboring districts or within multiple district programs operated by the Riverview Intermediate Unit 6.
 These programs are available to students in private institutions.
 All decisions concerning appropriate Special Education Services and programs for students, including the consideration of services and programs in the home school will be based upon the following practices.
+It is the goal of the Redbank Valley School District to educate all of our students within our local education agency and ultimately within our school buildings.
+Over the next three years, the district has a goal of beginning the process of transferring our students from the IU6 consortium classrooms back into their home schools.